 "Back Then" was 1959, a long time ago.
 A "lot of water has gone under the bridge" as they say, but my memory of some of it is filled with smiles, I was flying airplanes, “Back Then”.

 I remember the almost “casual” attitude I had toward flying an airplane.
 There were few formalities, once you got your pilot certificate you were pretty much on your own.
-There was no bi-annual flight review, no endorsements for tail wheel, complex, high performance, no complicated air space rules, etc. If it had a propeller you could fly it, and we did, often without any more than, “it lifts off at 60 and lands at 80”, shouted out as we headed for the flight line to try out a "new-to-me" airplane.
+There was no bi-annual flight review, no endorsements for tail wheel, complex, high performance, or complicated air space rules, etc. If it had a propeller you could fly it, and we did, often without any more than, “it lifts off at 60 and lands at 80”, shouted out as we headed for the flight line to try out a different airplane.

 More than once I flew a new Piper airplane from Lock Haven, Pennsylvania where the Piper factory was located at that time, to Tulsa Oklahoma with only an airspeed indicator, compass, altimeter, fuel gauge and tachometer.

 I once flew a J3 Cub from northern Oklahoma to deep south Texas.
 I picked up the plane from under a tree in a cow pasture where it had been setting for awhile and with some help got it started.
 The pasture was small and on the takeoff roll I discovered the airspeed indicator didn't work.
 The choice was, get it in the air, or plow through a barbwire fence.
 I lifted off and turned toward Texas.